 [5 Reasons Why You Don’t Reach Your Goals – Part 1]

-It’s a new year and a fresh start with new goals.
-You have good intentions to be more organised and smash your goals this year until…
+Every quarter is a fresh start with new goals.
+You have good intentions to be more organised and smash your goals until…

 - an angry customer calls because she didn’t receive her order